openmrs/openmrs-esm-patient-management/e2e/README.md

 file which can be used for configuring certain test attributes.
 This is most likely about to change in the future.
 Stay tuned for updates!

+## Github Action integration
+The e2e.yml workflow is made up of two jobs: one for running on pull requests (PRs) and one for running on commits.

+1. When running on PRs, the workflow will start the dev server, use dev3.openmrs.org as the backend, and run tests only on chromium.
+This is done in order to quickly provide feedback to the developer.
+The tests are designed to generate their own data and clean up after themselves once they are finished.
+This ensures that the tests will have minimum effect from changes made to dev3 by other developers.
+In the future, we plan to use a docker container to run the tests in an isolated environment once we figure out a way to spin up the container within a small amount of time.
+2. When running on commits, the workflow will spin up a docker container and run the dev server against it in order to provide a known and isolated environment.
+In addition, tests will be run on multiple browsers (chromium, firefox, and WebKit) to ensure compatibility.

 ## Troubleshooting tips

 On MacOS, you might run into the following error: